Montana seeks to end protections for Glacier-area grizzlies

 BILLINGS, Mont.
 (AP) — Montana is asking the U.S. Fish and Wildlife Service to lift threatened species protections for grizzly bears in the northern portion of the state, including areas in and around Glacier National Park, officials said Monday.

-The state's request comes after bear populations grew in recent decades, spurring more run-ins including grizzly attacks on livestock and periodic maulings of people.
+The request, if granted, would open the door to public hunting of grizzlies in Montana for the first time in three decades.
+It comes after bear populations have expanded, spurring more run-ins including grizzly attacks on livestock and periodic maulings of people.

 Removing federal protections would give state wildlife officials more flexibility to deal with bears that get into conflicts, Montana Gov. Greg Gianforte said.
 But wildlife advocates warned of overhunting if protections are lifted.

-Northwest Montana has the largest concentration of grizzlies in the Lower 48 states, with more than 1,000 bears across an area that includes Glacier National Park and large expanses of forested wilderness.
+Northwest Montana has the largest concentration of grizzlies in the Lower 48 states, with more than 1,000 bears across Glacier National Park and nearby expanses of forested wilderness, an area known as the Northern Continental Divide Ecosystem.

 In March, U.S. government scientists said the region's grizzlies are biologically recovered, but need continued protection under the Endangered Species Act because of human-caused bear deaths and other pressures.